ROBROICH/SAP_ODP_ODATA_CLIENT/README.md

 #Extending the sales document CDS View “I_SalesDocument”

 Based on the example of Maksim’s blog the CDS view had to be slightly adjusted by commenting out some lines which prevented the CDS- view from being activated.
+The column 'LastChangeDateTime' is used as identifier for CDC.
+Remark:
+Currently only timestamp-based CDC-flags are supported by extraction-enabled CDS-views.
+[HANA HASH_SHA256](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/2.0.01/en-US/d22ecca9d2951014850492e8c88d498c.html/) functions could be evaluated for delta mechanisms in addition to timestamps.

 ```
 @AbapCatalog.sqlViewName: 'ZRB_ISALESDOC_1'